Bitunix Review

 Withdrawal fees are standard for the industry: 0.0005 BTC on the Bitcoin network, 1 USDT on TRC20, and 5 USDT on ERC20.
 The TRC20 option is clearly the most cost-effective for stablecoin withdrawals.
 Credit and debit card purchases carry a 3.5% surcharge, which is typical but expensive compared to simply depositing crypto directly.

-One thing I want to flag: Bitunix does not charge deposit fees for crypto, and P2P trades are also fee-free on the platform side.
+Worth noting: Bitunix does not charge deposit fees for crypto, and P2P trades are also fee-free on the platform side.
 If you are in a region where P2P is the primary fiat on-ramp, this is a meaningful advantage.

 The bottom line on Bitunix fees: strong on spot maker rates, competitive on futures maker rates, slightly expensive on futures taker rates.
 Your trading style determines whether the fee structure works in your favor or against you.